natesworksdev/Ryujinx/README.md

    The emulator has settings for enabling or disabling some logging, remapping controllers, and more.
 You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user folder which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

-## Help

-If you are having problems launching homebrew or a particular game marked status-playable or status-ingame in our compatibility list, you can contact us through our [Discord server](https://discord.gg/Ryujinx).
-We'll take note of whatever is causing the app/game to not work, put it on the watch list and fix it at a later date.

-If you need help with setting up Ryujinx, you can ask questions in the #support channel of our [Discord server](https://discord.gg/Ryujinx).

 ## Contact

-If you have contributions, need support, have suggestions, or just want to get in touch with the team, join our [Discord server](https://discord.gg/Ryujinx)!
+If you are having problems launching homebrew or a particular game marked status-playable or status-ingame in our compatibility list, or if you need help with setting up Ryujinx we recommend you ask questions in the #support channel of our [Discord server](https://discord.gg/Ryujinx) or take a look at our <a href="https://github.com/Ryujinx/Ryujinx/wiki/Frequently-Asked-Questions" target="_blank">FAQ.</a></i><br />  If you have contributions, have suggestions, or just want to get in touch with the team join our [Discord server](https://discord.gg/Ryujinx).

 ## Donations